 During the first few moments of 2016, I turned to Dave and announced that this was going to be my year.

 2015 had been a blend of amazing and terrible, and I was determined to put all the bad stuff behind me and make some positive changes in the coming year.

 I predicted back then that the theme of my 2016 was going to be change, but it turned out instead to be incrementalism.
-I’ll expand on this when I publish the results of my 2016 goals next week, but in short: I learned that just because January had rolled around, my struggles weren’t going to magically disappear.
+In short: I learned that just because January had rolled around, my struggles weren’t going to magically disappear.